Altinn/altinn-access-management-frontend/README.md

-# altinn-access-management-frontend
-Frontend for access management
+# Frontend for access management

-# Front end for Altinn 3 Authorization

 ## Getting started 🚀

-To run or build the front end standalone (without Docker), you'll need [Node](https://nodejs.org/) and [Yarn](https://yarnpkg.com/getting-started/install).
-Simply run `yarn` to install dependencies and then `yarn dev` to start the development environment.
+To run or build the frontend, you'll need [Node](https://nodejs.org/) and [Yarn](https://yarnpkg.com/getting-started/install).
+Simply run `yarn` to install dependencies and then `yarn start` to start the development environment.

 ## Project organisation 🧩